PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 ## Authentication strategies

-Kubernetes uses client certificates, bearer tokens, or an authenticating proxy to authenticate API requests through authentication plugins.
+PlaidCloud uses client certificates, bearer tokens, or an authenticating proxy to authenticate API requests through authentication plugins.
 As HTTP requests are made to the API server, plugins attempt to associate the following attributes with the request: